-- (1) All documents filed on contempt matters involving remedial sanctions shall be filed separately from documents addressing other matters in the underlying case.
+- (1) All documents submitted for filing in contempt matters involving remedial sanctions shall be submitted for filing separately from documents addressing other matters in the underlying case.
 This rule applies to motions, affidavits, proposed orders, judgments, and any other document regarding the contempt matter. - (2) Unless otherwise ordered by the court, the first appearance on an Order to Show Cause involving remedial sanctions is an arraignment or advice of rights on the allegations.
 If the sanction of confinement is sought, the defendant may request and be verified for eligibility for court appointed counsel.
 Further proceedings may be scheduled as required.